Neutral gas phase distribution from HI morphology: phase separation with scattering spectra and variational autoencoders: Methods

 The phase separation step is then performed on the denoised residual $I'(\boldsymbol{x})\equiv I(\boldsymbol{x})-I_{\rm noise}(\boldsymbol{x})$ with the following loss terms:

 The prior loss term here similarly ensures agreement between the WNM component and the VAE WNM prior synthesis.
 We do not include a cross term between $I_{\rm WNM}$ and $I_{\rm CNM}=I-I_{\rm WNM}$ since we do expect CNM and WNM in the same region to be statistically correlated, as CNM forms out of WNM gas as a result of thermal instability \citep{field69-ph, wolfire03-hi, mg23-hi}.
-Finally, a weighted regularization term is applied to penalize high CNM fractions in low column density regions. $I_{\rm WNM}$ is initialized to be the original input image $I'$, so that $I_{\rm CNM}$ is initialized to be zero.
+Finally, a weighted regularization term is applied to penalize high CNM fractions for the lowest column density pixels in every $4\degree \times4\degree$ image patch, which are more likely to be noise dominated.
+We adopt a weighting factor $w_{\rm reg} = 1$ for the phase separation step. $I_{\rm WNM}$ is initialized to be the original input image $I'$, so that $I_{\rm CNM}$ is initialized to be zero.
 Both $I_{\rm WNM}$ and $I_{\rm CNM}$ are enforced to have positive pixel values.

 Since we choose to perform phase separation in steps where components are separated from the input one by one using their respective priors, the CNM priors are not directly used in the end.
 The motivations are twofold.
 First, utilizing CNM and WNM prior constraints simultaneously would require us to fully characterize the statistical correlation between CNM and WNM.
 Currently the VAE clustering provides prior information for the statistical distribution of each component, but not the cross correlation between components.
 Future improvement to the model can potentially be made by incorporating cross-SS coefficients to characterize cross-correlation information between input fields \citep{cheng23-ss}.
 Secondly, the \ion{H}{1} emission in our target diffuse high latitude region is generally more WNM-dominated \citep{murray18-sp, Murray2020-uf}.
 Therefore, there is a fuller range of WNM distribution represented in the input data, while there are few input patches with high CNM.
 As a result, the CNM priors are likely an incomplete statistical sampling of the full CNM distribution due to the imbalanced nature of the input dataset, specifically the lack of high CNM patches.
 This is not a problem for the proposed phase separation as long as we can reliably separate the noise and WNM component from the input data, leaving the residual as the CNM component.